arvidn/libtorrent/docs/manual.rst

 * your disk I/O load is likely to be more local which may improve I/O performance and decrease fragmentation.

-There are fundamentally 3 seaparate queues:
+There are fundamentally 3 separate queues:

 * checking torrents
 * downloading torrents